crdroidandroid/android_kernel_oneplus_sm8350/README.md

 ### 5. Integrate The Kernel (Critical Step)

 The crDroid build system uses **local manifests** to override the default kernel source with your own fork.
-Edit (or create) the file `.repo/local_manifests/roomservice.xml` in your crDroid source tree.
+Create (or edir) the file `.repo/local_manifests/roomservice.xml` in your crDroid source tree.

 Replace the kernel entry with your fork's repository.